top of page

 Adjust your bedtime routine

-A bedtime routine is a great way to promote sleep and trigger that sleep is near, but sometimes it can be too rushed or too long.
+A bedtime routine is a great way to promote sleep and signal that sleep is near, but sometimes it can be too rushed or too long.
 A reasonable length is anywhere between 30 - 40 minutes.
+Here’s a screenshot of the routine I include in my 4–24 Month Sleep Guide, it’s the one I always recommend to families.

 Click for tip